 The city’s past and more recent histories are evident in its landscape through its various landmarks.
 This includes the Valenzuela City People’s Park, a 1.3-hectare urban park located beside the city hall, and the National Shrine of Our Lady of Fatima, the center of the Fatima apostolate that was declared a tourist and pilgrimage site, but is remarkably known most as the church associated with Our Lady of Fatima University.

 As a former agricultural town that has only been a city for a little under two decades, Valenzuela features a combination of urban conveniences with rural sensibilities.
-The city is one of the decidedly suburban areas in Metro Manila, making it easy to find a lot for sale.
+The city is one of the decidedly suburban areas in Metro Manila, making it easy to find a lot for sale in Valenzuela.
 Valenzuela City is the ideal location for homebuyers to own land in a region that is most known for high rises and mixed-use developments.

-Prices of a Valenzuela lot for sale are some of the most favorable in the National Capital Region as of the present time with as little as PHP 5.6 million enough to garner a buyer with 108 square meters worth of land in neighborhoods like the city’s Bisig area.
+Prices of a lot for sale in Valenzuela City are some of the most favorable in the National Capital Region as of the present time with as little as PHP 5.6 million is enough to garner a buyer with 108 square meters worth of a lot for sale in Valenzuela in neighborhoods like the city’s Bisig area.